 It is interesting to check which sources would be identified as passive using a more standard approach.
-To this aim, we started anew from the G13 catalogue, and perform the SED-fitting on the photometric dataset, again keeping the official CANDELS redhisfts, but now using a typical library of $\tau$ -models, without the inclusion of nebular lines.
-On this sample we tested both the standard UVJ criterion as well as a selection based on the specific star-formation rates.
+To this aim, we started anew from the G13 catalogue, and perform the SED-fitting on the photometric data set, again keeping the official CANDELS redshifts, but now using a typical library of τ -models, without the inclusion of nebular lines.
+On this sample we tested both the standard UVJ criterion and a selection based on the specific SFRs.